-Lili Goralnick, LCSW-R Monsey, NY 10952, USA I provide a combination of insight-oriented and tool-based psychotherapies in a safe, compassionate and private environment.
+Lili Bernstein (Goralnick) LCSW-R CCTP Monsey, NY 10952, USAI am a Certified Clinical Trauma Professional and Certified EMDR Clinician with Advanced Certification in Dissociative Disorders and Parts Work.
+I provide a combination of insight-oriented and tool-based psychotherapies in a safe, compassionate and private environment.
+I treat most presenting problems, but have specialized training and almost 15 years experience working with adults with childhood trauma and personality disorders.
 My approach is both culturally-sensitive and educational, allowing a client to achieve clarity on past patterns and hurts that may be hampering healthy connections in their current life.
-Clients are empowered with tools from CBT, DBT and the 12-Steps to alter old patterns of thinking, feeling, perceiving and interacting.
-I will work closely with your psychiatrist, Rabbi, Rebbitzin, kalla teacher, dayan or askan for a well-rounded collaborative approach to your healing.
-Group therapy available.
+Clients are empowered with a wide variety of tools from CBT, DBT and the …

 Shulamis Cheryl Mayerfeld, LCSW New York, NY 10019, USAI specialize in working with individuals and groups.
 I've worked extensively with helping people cope with transition, relationships, stress, anxiety, and depression.
 I have great familiarity in working with psychiatrists in a team approach.
 I?ve worked in many settings and with a vast spectrum of clientele and I pride myself on understanding each client?s individual culture and background.

 Some areas of expertise include: behavioral issues, self esteem problems, ADHD, family system problems, trauma, coping with medical issues, mood disorders, anxiety, OCD, BPD, and dealing with life stage changes.